ss893/intel-secl/deployments/installer/README.md

 # Installers

-All installers of various of components are in this directory
+All installers of various components are in this directory

 ## Documents